antevir/OrviboS20_Arduino/README.md

 # OrviboS20_Arduino
-This is an unofficial Arduino library for Orvibo WiWo S20 smart plugs using a ESP8266.
+This is an unofficial Arduino library for Orvibo WiWo S20 smart plugs using an ESP8266.
 It supports:
 * Subscription (keeps track of the current relay state)
 * Setting relay state
 * WiFi "pairing" (i.e. configure a S20 plug with a new WiFi SSID and passkey)